 The new Winix hit a quality and power-to-price target that few could match, but remember this is still an economy air cleaner.

 Winix Plasmawave 5300 achieved significant market penetration which initially included Fry's, Target, Best Buy, Costco, Home Depot, Bed Bath & Beyond, and Amazon.com.

-Amazon has 147 customer reviews averaging 4.5 stars.
+Amazon has hundreds of customer reviews, averaging 4.5 stars.

 30 reviews at costco.com average 4 stars.

 Also notice the strong similarity of the inexpensive Electrolux EL490A Oxygen3 air cleaner to the Winix 5300.

 Allergybuyersclub.com, which carries only better quality air cleaners, has picked up Winix and put a 4 star rating on the PlasmaWaves.